AlbertHernandez/express-kubernetes-example/README.md

 # 🐳 Starting the Kubernetes cluster

-In this section we are going to explain how to start the Kubernetes cluster using docker-desktop and all the resources we have defined.
+In this section we are going to explain how to start the Kubernetes with all the resources we have defined.

 ## ⚙️ Installation